If your family is heading to Park City, UT (especially for a newbie ski trip) then I highly recommend staying at Hyatt Centric Park City.

 complicated sweet decade between 2 and 12, where your family vacation needs are just a little more intense.
 And if your little ones are new to the sport of skiing or snowboarding (like ours were) then it’s even more important to pick the right place.

-And Hyatt Centric Park City?
+And Hyatt Centric Park City in Utah?

 They ease TONS of logistical pain-points for those of us traveling with kids that age.
 Let me elaborate!